-PLENTY OF DIFFICULT FINANCIAL DECISIONS will come your way as you approach retirement, including questions about Social Security and Medicare, and how best to draw down your retirement assets.
-But before you even begin to tackle those issues, it helps to have a broader, more personal conversation about what you want your life to be like in retirement.
+PLENTY OF DIFFICULT FINANCIAL DECISIONS will come your way as retirement approaches, including questions about Social Security and Medicare, and how best to draw down your retirement assets.
+But before you even begin to tackle those issues, it helps to have a broader, more personal conversation about what each of you wants your life to be like in retirement.

 How will the two of you spend your days?
 Are there new pursuits you'd like to try?
 And how important is it for you and your spouse to have a shared vision for retirement?